Marcus-idk/market-sentiment-research/docs/Writing_Code.md

 ### FACADES_THIN
 Keep `__init__.py` thin, side-effect free, explicit `__all__`.
 - **Never re-export `_private` helpers** - import them from the defining module when needed
+- Top of each package `__init__.py` should be a single short docstring line describing the package; avoid extra commentary comments.

 ### NAMING_CONVENTIONS
 - Modules/functions: `snake_case`